Argentine flag sun

 The man most credited with designing and proposing the Argentine flag is General Manuel Belgrano, a prominent leader of the Argentine War of Independence.
 Belgrano wasn’t only a military strategist but also a lawyer, economist, and politician, deeply committed to the cause of a free Argentina.

 In early 1812, Belgrano was leading the Army of the North.
-Recognizing the need for a distinct symbol to unite his troops and differentiate them from the enemy, he created a cockade (escarapela) in the colors of the sky and white.
-These colors were inspired by the light blue and white of the Virgin Mary’s robes, a deeply revered figure in Catholicism—which was prevalent among the soldiers and the general populace.
+Recognizing the need for a distinct symbol to unite his troops and differentiate them from the enemy, he created a cockade (escarapela) in the colors of sky blue and white.
+These colors are widely believed to have been inspired by the Virgin Mary’s robes, a deeply revered figure in Catholicism—a faith prevalent among the soldiers and the general populace.
 According to the National Historical Museum of Argentina, Belgrano himself designed this cockade.

 Official Adoption and Early Variations